 - Select the video element on the canvas

-- Open the "Captions" drop down in the Design Panel
+- Open the "Captions" panel in the Style panel

 Tip: There are several tools and online services that allow you to create such WebVTT files, many of them are free.